qinyi2000/RaceGame/README.md

 ## Source
 This project was based on a project from [this website](https://www.codershood.info/2018/03/02/building-2d-racing-game-using-angular/)

+## Changes I made based on the original project
+* I added coins to the original project.
+Coins will flash across the screen just as car obstacles would; if the driver touches the coin, the coin will disappear

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.